-which, if no truncation is done during the SVD, becomes an equality.
-Assuming the message tensors used satisfy the fixed point criterion in Eq. (\ref{Eq:BPEquation}) and no truncation is done then the RHS of Eq. (\ref{Eq:VidalGaugeTNS}) is provably in the Vidal gauge: Eqs. (\ref{Eq:IsometryPropertyDefinition}) and (\ref{Eq:IsometryDefinition}) are valid along all edges of the network.
-The proof of this is essentially analogous to that for an MPS and can be achieved by \textbf{i)} substitution of the expressions for $\Gamma_{v}$ and $\Lambda_{e}$ into the tensor network in the Vidal gauge (such as the RHS of Eq. (\ref{Eq:VidalGaugeTNS})), \textbf{ii)} utilizing that $U^{\dagger}_{e}U_{e}$ and $V^{\dagger}_{e}V_{e}$ act as approximate resolutions of the identity up to the singular values truncated in Eq. (\ref{Eq:MessageTensorSVD}), and \textbf{iii)} invoking the identity in Eq. (\ref{Eq:TNSBeliefPropagationIdentity}) and the isometric constraints Eqs. (\ref{Eq:MPSIsometryU}) and (\ref{Eq:MPSIsometryV}).
+Assuming the message tensors used satisfy the fixed point criterion in Eq. (\ref{Eq:BPEquation}) and no truncation is done then the right-hand side of Eq. (\ref{Eq:VidalGaugeTNS}) is provably in the Vidal gauge: Eqs. (\ref{Eq:IsometryPropertyDefinition}) and (\ref{Eq:IsometryDefinition}) are valid along all edges of the network.
+The proof of this is essentially analogous to that for a MPS and can be achieved by \textbf{i)} substitution of the expressions for $\Gamma_{v}$ and $\Lambda_{e}$ into the tensor network in the Vidal gauge (such as the right-hand side of Eq. (\ref{Eq:VidalGaugeTNS})), \textbf{ii)} utilizing that $U^{\dagger}_{e}U_{e}$ and $V^{\dagger}_{e}V_{e}$ act as approximate resolutions of the identity up to the singular values truncated in Eq. (\ref{Eq:MessageTensorSVD}), and \textbf{iii)} invoking the identity in Eq. (\ref{Eq:TNSBeliefPropagationIdentity}) and the isometric constraints Eqs. (\ref{Eq:MPSIsometryU}) and (\ref{Eq:MPSIsometryV}).
 Eqs. (\ref{Eq:MessageTensorSVD}), (\ref{Eq:GammaV}), and (\ref{Eq:LambdaV}) define an algorithm for bringing an arbitrary TNS into the Vidal gauge.
 This can be summarized by the following steps:

-\begin{framed} \textbf{The belief propagation (BP) gauging routine} \begin{itemize} \item Start with a TNS consisting of on-site tensors $\{T_{v}\}$.
+\begin{framed} \textbf{The belief propagation (BP) gauging routine} \begin{itemize} \item Start with a TNS consisting of site tensors $\{T_{v}\}$.
 Form the closed network corresponding to the square of the norm of the TNS. \item Initialize the belief propagation message tensors $\{M_{e}, M_{\bar{e}}\}$ of the normed network to arbitrary, positive definite matrices\footnotemark. \item Perform iterations of belief propagation, where each iteration corresponds to an update of each message tensor via Eq. (\ref{Eq:BPEquation}), up to some stopping criteria. \item Gauge the TNS with the resulting message tensors via Eqs. (\ref{Eq:MessageTensorSVD}), (\ref{Eq:GammaV}), and (\ref{Eq:LambdaV}).
-This yields the TNS in the Vidal gauge with local tensors $\{\Gamma_{v}\}$ and bond tensors $\{\Lambda_{e}\}$. \end{itemize} \end{framed}
+This yields the TNS in the Vidal gauge with site tensors $\{\Gamma_{v}\}$ and bond tensors $\{\Lambda_{e}\}$. \end{itemize} \end{framed}